-The air was warm and thick in the room where three-year-old Paul Bernard and his older cousin were sleeping.
-It was a night like any other.
-But in his sleep, his cousin accidentally knocked over a nearby kerosene lamp, lighting their mattress on fire and engulfing the bed in flames.
+The air was warm and thick in the room where 3-year-old Paul Bernard and his older cousin slept.
+It was a night like any other until a nearby kerosene lamp was knocked over, lighting their mattress on fire and engulfing the bed in flames.

 Soft-spoken and gentle, Paul felt the sting of years of shame.
 His mother sadly recounted how Paul was mocked by strangers on the bus or children on the street.
 Yet Paul’s warm spirit was unshakeable through it all.

 “I believe Paul will be a man of God.
 He is brave and courageous.
 If it had been another kid in his condition, I don’t think anyone would have managed like Paul.
 He’s so kind and loves people,” said his mother, Estelle.

 For several years following the accident, Paul stayed home instead of going to school.
 He fell behind, and his family worried he might never be able to catch up.
 Eventually, they sent him back to school and were thrilled to realize their intelligent son was learning faster than they could have imagined!
 But Paul dreamed of becoming a carpenter one day, and not even a razor-sharp mind could help him regain the mobility he needed for that job.

 But one day, a radio announcement gave Paul and his family something they didn’t have before… hope.